slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Bureaucracy = Culture of submission.
 Innovation = Culture of subversion.
 Hence the antagonism."  -- rapahelz@x*
-+ jasondebolt@x -- Elon is attacking corruption, and corruption is attacking Elon.
-It’s as simple as that.
-+ naval@x -- Fix immigration and voting, punish lawfare and censorship, wipe out the bureaucracy.
-Everything else is downstream.
+> *"Fix immigration and voting, punish lawfare and censorship, wipe out the bureaucracy.
+Everything else is downstream."  -- naval@x*
 -->

 > *"90% of the politicians give the other 10% a bad reputation."